 We visited at the end of a Sunday afternoon and were the only ones in the rock pools.
 But from the rubbish we could see in the car park, we could tell this can be a popular site during weekends, unfortunately.

 How long does it take to walk to the pools?

 The National Park sign recommends allowing one hour for the 3-kilometre return walk.
 However, It only took us 15 minutes to walk the 1.5 kilometres to the rock pools at a quick pace, with good hiking shoes and almost no bags.
 We had already walked a lot in Cania Gorge National Park and Auburn River National Park, so we found it easy to walk to Utopia Pools.

 It’s graded as a class 4 track as there are some steep sections and loose rocks.
 If you’re fit and used to hiking, you won’t find it difficult.
 I’m sure most Australians go down to the rock pools without proper footwear though, and it would take a lot longer on this path.
 The path is not suitable for prams.

 What to bring when you visit Utopia Rock Pools?

 There are no facilities at the rock pools or at the car park.
 You’ll have to bring everything you need and make sure you can also bring it back, including your rubbish.

 Responsible travel tip: There’s no rubbish bin or toilets at this beautiful remote site.
 Make sure you plan ahead to leave no trace.
-You’ll have to bring back your rubbish with you (and some extra other visitors may have left behind, unfortunately).
+You’ll have to bring back your rubbish with you (and some extra that other visitors may have left behind, unfortunately).
 If you really need to go to the toilets, use the leave no trace principles to preserve the site.

 Have you visited Utopia Falls?
 Share your experience in the comments below!